 As such, the radical-right body is a body to be optimized.
 After all, this body is the body of a soldier, a body which has to be pure and self-disciplined (thus the recurrent overlaps between the contemporary radical right and a straight edge lifestyle) as it is also the physical home of the Volksgemeinschaft.

 Dr. Bernhard Forchtner is a Senior Fellow at CARR, and a specialist on (environmental) communication by the radical right in Europe with a particular focus on German speaking radical right actors.
-He has written widely on these subjects.
+See his profile here.

 © Dr Bernhard Forchtner.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).